antaresproject/docs/docs/services/auth_and_acl.md

 }
 ```

-In order to check whether a user is not assigned to given roles:
+In order to check whether a user is not ascribed to the given roles:

 ```php
 if (Auth::isNot(['admin', 'editor'])) {